blainecountyde/bcde_holster/README.md

 [Video](https://www.youtube.com/watch?v=E-Cww7a2ggk)

+> [!WARNING]
+> Requires ox_lib

 ## Compatibility
 This script has been tested on QBox with Illenium Appearance.
 Since QBox is mostly backwards compatible with QB-Core, this should also work with QB-Core.
+You also need ox_lib.

 For inventory management I've used ox_inventory, but the script doesn't depend on any inventory script and should work without.